We have all felt the ache of abandonment at some point in our lives.

-Abandonment affects our brains.
-It can cause depression, anxiety, and PTSD.
+Abandonment affects our brains, causing depression, anxiety, and PTSD.

 Understanding the repercussions of abandonment and how it affects us long-term is paramount to healing.

-I was introduced to the following book by my psychologist.
+I was introduced to the following book by a psychologist.
 After years of trying to figure out what was wrong with me on my own, I reached out for help.

-This book has helped me understand that it’s not my fault I’ve struggled so badly with my mental health, which has been the most empowering aspect of my healing journey so far.
+This book has helped me understand that it’s not necessary to degrade myself for struggling so badly with my mental health over the years, which has been the most empowering aspect of my healing journey so far.